-The 20 Oceania Masters Athletics Championships are scheduled to be hosted by, from to This amateur Masters Athletics event is being conducted by, Local Organising Committee (LOC), on behalf of the Oceania Masters Athletics Council.
-Invitations to participate in this event are extended world- wide to Masters-age athletes 35-100+ years who must be registered with their WMA National Masters Member.
-A condition of this invitation is that all competitors are required to pay all their own costs for travel, accommodation and registration.
-There will be no funding provided by OMA or the Mackay Athletics Club Local Organising Committee.
+The 2025 Oceania Masters Athletics Championships are scheduled to be hosted by QMA/OMA from 6 to 10 September 2025.
+This masters' athletics event is being conducted by Queensland Masters Athletics and Oceania Masters Athletics.
+Invitations to participate in this event are extended worldwide to Masters athletes aged 30 to 100+ years of age who must be registered with their World Masters (WMA) National Masters Member.

+A condition of this invitation is that all competitors are required to pay all their own costs for travel, accommodation, and registration.
+There will be no funding provided by OMA or the Local Organising Committee.

 In pursuant of any application for the necessary Visa to enter Australia, the OMA Council asks the relevant Embassy or Consulate in the region to provide timely assistance for processing of the Visa application to the following Masters athlete wishing to compete in these championships.
 To assist with processing of a visa application, athletes are asked to include a copy of the Confirmation of Registration.

+Name of Athlete:

+Country:

+Passport number:

-Name of Athlete: Country: Passport number: National ID number: (if provided) Email: The championship website:provides full details on entry requirements, the competition schedule, accommodation options and other general information.
+National ID number: (if provided) Email:

+The Championships website provides full details on entry requirements, the competition schedule, accommodation options and other general information.

 Yours sincerely (insert signature and title) [insert date of issue]

-ACKNOWLEDGEMENTS

-This Manual is the result of reviewing the Australian Masters Championship Manual, the New Zealand Masters Athletics Handbook, the previous OMA Championship Manual and the Dunedin Program Booklet.